 Rives is a tiny town located in the state of Tennessee.
 With a population of 246 people and just one neighborhood, Rives is the 374th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Rives is generally considered to be a blue-collar town.
-38.78% of the Rives workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rives is a blue-collar town, with 38.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rives is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Rives who work in healthcare (16.33%), food service (15.31%), and office and administrative support (9.18%).

 The population of Rives has one of the lowest overall levels of education in the country: only 3.79% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.